Frequently Asked Questions

 1. What is Gospel of Strings?

-Gospel of Strings is an ongoing effort to document the world forming around Billy Strings—its people, rituals, economy, and belief systems.
+Gospel of Strings is an ongoing effort to document the world forming around Billy Strings—the people, rituals, economy, music and creativity.

 It’s less about explaining the scene and more about observing it as it actually exists.